TAOxxx7/AI-for-fastjson-1.2.83-RCE-skill/README.md

 # fastjson-1.2.83-RCEskill

-AI agent skill for detecting and exploiting Fastjson @JSONType RCE (QVD-2026-43021).
+AI agent skill for detecting and exploiting Fastjson @JSONType 1.2.83 RCE.

 ## What it does